martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Where RTP and RTCP {{?RTP=RFC3550}} are not multiplexed, it is possible that the two separate DTLS connections carrying RTP and RTCP can be switched.
-This is considered benign since these protocols are usually distinguishable.
+This is considered benign since these protocols are designed to be distinguishable.
 RTP/RTCP multiplexing is advised to address this problem.

 The `external_session_id` extension is included in a ClientHello and either ServerHello (for TLS and DTLS versions less than 1.3) or EncryptedExtensions